Skip to content

 rm -f ${TMPFILE} ${JSONFILE}

-Once you have a Token you can operate with the Object Storage:
+Once you have a the access token, you can operate with the Object Storage:

 HTTP/1.1 202 Accepted